Melindrea/smaty.se-content/excerpts/satinder.md

-**2nd draft**

-The dream-child’s crying fades, and the crone’s cackle transforms into the seagulls’ cruel mockery.
-Another night without peace.
-Outside the window waves crash against the cliffs, isolating me from the world that has forsaken me.
-Nausea fills the desolate pit of my stomach, and I fight back tears.
-Do I still believe that there is something at the other end?
+Waves crash against the cliffs outside, a roaring barrier between me and a world that has forsaken me.
+I clutch the cold edges of the sink.
+Iron and bile flood my mouth.
+Tears streak my cheeks, and sweat sticks tufts of blond hair stick to my forehead.
+Another restless night; is there an end?
 I don’t know.

-Iron and bile rise in my throat.
-I stumble out of the bed on trembling legs, shuffling to the bathroom.

-*You’re worthless, everyone thinks so*.
-Henrik’s voice drips with thinly veiled contempt.
-Holding the cold porcelain edges of the sink I retch, my cheeks tear-streaked and my blond locks clinging to my sweaty forehead. *No one except me thinks you deserve to be loved.
-I’m your only friend.* I hadn’t seen Henrik for many years, but his voice haunts me.
-And it’s right.

-My hands tremble, and I stare down.
-Though the mirror is covered with dark cloth, I don’t want to risk it.
-Risk meeting the eyes of the stranger that is I.
+My hands grip the porcelain until they are as white as it is.
+The mirror is covered with a black towel; I don’t want to risk meeting the eyes.
+Of the stranger that is wearing my face.

-*You are a freak.*

-My breaths are short and laboured as I fight against the panic and the traitor in me.

-Heartbeat.
+"You are a freak."
+Henrik’s voice drips with contempt, appearing behind me.
+Maybe by the door?

+My every breath is shallow.
+Short.
+Searing.
+I fight the traitor in me and reach for the white box and the sheet within.
+When I punch out a white pill, my trembling fingers drop it on the floor.
+It bounce, bounce, bounces behind the cabinet.
+My stomach contracts as I sink down on my knees.
+A vein on my temple pulsates painfully.

+“Can’t I just have one day?”
+I whisper into the silence.
+“Just one good day, without nightmares and without—”

+"No. You know what you did."
+He seems closer, his voice growing stronger.

+I swallow the pill and close my eyes.
+“It wasn’t my fault.
+I couldn’t …”

+"Of course you couldn’t."
+His voice looms over me, and I wrap my arms around my body.
+"You never could.
+Or did."

-The first rays of the sun flicker through the bathroom window.
-I push myself to stand.
-Exhaustion floods my tense body.
-The snug tank-top binder reforms my upper body, and I can breathe again.
+Dim sun-rays flicker through the bathroom window.
+Exhaustion floods my senses.

+“Leave me alone.”
+I grip the sink and pull myself back up.
+“Please, leave me alone.”
+Staring away from the mirror I grab the binder and tighten it around my chest.
+I want the lumps to go away, and the hips to slim into nothingness.
+With the tank-top and loose cotton shorts I can breathe again.
 The feminine stranger has transformed into me.

-Without bothering with shoes I pad outside in boxers and the top.
+"You can’t ignore me."
+Henrik’s voice grows weaker as my beating heart slows.
+I pad outside on bare feet.

-My lungs fill with salty air, and the August chill flow over my skin, numbing it.
-Under my feet the stones are rough with patches of grass.
-I rest against the log wall of my cottage, enjoying the sensation of goose bumps spreading along my bare skin.
+With each breath, my lungs fill with salty air.
+The September chill caresses me, and the chilly bedrock bites into my soles despite patches of wilting grass.
+I sink down and rest my head back against the greying logs of my cottage.
+Goosebumps spread along my bare skin.
+Numbing my body numbs my mind.

+The mist hangs low, with the sun reflecting in morning dew.
+A sudden wind tears through the leaves, and I choke on the stench of death.
+Every hair on my arms stand on end, and malevolence drowns my skin.
+It feels like someone, or something, is watching me.
+Seagulls cry and laugh in the distance.

+I rush inside to get away, but the oily sense of evil clings to me.

-Frozen but content I stumble inside.
-My phone blinks on the counter.
-A new message.
-No, I don’t want to think of Gabriel.
-My body call for coffee, but instead I sit down on the mat in front of the cold hearth.
+ My phone blinks on the counter, with a new message, but instead of dealing with that, I move to the mat in front of the hearth.

-With my feet tugged underneath me, I close my eyes and force deep breaths: in through the nose, hold, out through the mouth slowly.
-I want to focus on the Khanda, symbol of my faith, but my mind roils with the crying of children and the laughter of a crone.
+ With feet tucked underneath me, I close my eyes and force deep breaths.
+In through the nose, hold, out through the mouth slowly.
+After five breaths I open my eyes again and stare at the fireplace’s scorched bricks.

+ My mouth chants Waheguru—Wonderful Teacher, creator of all—but my mind roils with memories of the crying of children and the laughter of a crone.

  Protect the innocent?
-How could I, when I couldn’t even bear a child to term?
+How can I, when I couldn’t even carry a child to term?

 Serenity slips out of my grip.

-Meditation didn’t help this time either.
+Again.